 The UK government is hosting an international conference on illegal wildlife trade (IWT) in London.
 The conference will bring together global leaders to help eradicate illegal wildlife trade and better protect the world’s most iconic species from the threat of extinction.
-Y4WC, along with the organizers of the conference, to give our network of early-career conservationists a unique opportunity and a chance to activley participate in this conference.
-Stay tuned.
+Y4WC have teamed up with the organizers of the conference, to give our network of early-career conservationists a unique opportunity and a chance to activley participate in this event.

 To fully engage and empower early-career wildlife conservationists in the CITES processes we are organizing the Youth for Wildlife Conservation Forum.
 We aim to bridge the gap between existing and future policymakers as well as grassroots conservationists, catalysing a new generation of wildlife conservation leaders committed to effective policy and management of wildlife that translates to practical, grassroot conservation efforts on the ground.